Nairobi: Housing

 There is a wide variety of housing options in Nairobi.
 The options range from privately owned housing units/apartments, rented units, leased spaces and even houses on mortgage.
 Most wealthy Kenyans live in Nairobi, but the majority of Nairobians are of average and low income.
 Half of the population has been estimated to live in slums which cover just 5% of the city area.
 The growth of these slums is a result of urbanisation, poor town planning, lack of good governance and proper leadership in these settlements and lack of empowerment and social capital among other factors.

 Kibera is one of the largest slums in Africa, and is situated to the west of Nairobi.
 (Kibera comes from the Nubian word Kibra, meaning "forest" or "jungle").
 The slums cover two square kilometres and are on government land.
 Kibera has been the setting for several films, the most recent being The Constant Gardener.

 Other notable slums include Mathare and Korogocho.
 Altogether, 66 areas are counted as slums within Nairobi.

 Many Nairobi non-slum-dwellers live in relatively good housing conditions.
 Large houses can be found in many of the upmarket neighbourhoods, especially to the west of Nairobi.
-Historically, British occupiers have settled in Gigiri, Muthaiga, Langata and Karen.
+Middle and high income estates include Gigiri, Muthaiga, Langata and Karen.
 Other middle and high income estates include Parklands, Westlands, Hurlingham, Kilimani, Milimani, Spring Valley, Lavington, Rosslyn, Kitisuru, and Nairobi Hill.